Products

 Wilson's disease must not go untreated during pregnancy, as uncontrolled copper accumulation poses serious risks to both mother and baby, including liver failure and miscarriage.
 Trilawil should be continued during pregnancy only if clearly needed and under close medical supervision.
 Trientine is generally considered safer than D-penicillamine during pregnancy.
 Your physician may recommend a dose reduction during pregnancy — typically to the minimum effective dose — since some copper is required for foetal development.
 It is not currently known whether trientine passes into breast milk, so breastfeeding decisions should be made in consultation with your physician.
 Never stop treatment during pregnancy without medical guidance.

-5. Weiss KH, et al. Comparison of the Pharmacokinetic Profiles of Trientine Tetrahydrochloride and Trientine Dihydrochloride in Healthy Subjects.
+• Karl Heinz Weiss et al. Comparison of the Pharmacokinetic Profiles of Trientine Tetrahydrochloride and Trientine Dihydrochloride in Healthy Subjects.
 Eur J Drug Metab Pharmacokinet.
 2021 Sep;46(5):665-675.